PQ PDF Logo

 These two stores are not derived from each other.
 A PDF author can set /V to (I agree to transfer $1,000) and author an /AP stream that renders I agree to transfer $10.
 The user signs what they see.
 The signature covers both.
 The signed content and the displayed content are structurally different by construction, inside the certified byte range.

-Known Exploitation Patterns
+Prior Research and Known Exploitation

 Several concrete vulnerability patterns exploit the AcroForm field model and are detected by this scanner: